 - Mark Twain, on when his wife repeated his cursing: "You got the words right, Livy, but you don't know the tune."

-- According to a rather shocked French ambassador, the most widespread reaction among the more politically powerful of England's aristocracy in the wake of Earl Essex's failed rebellion against Queen Elizabeth I was not so much outrage as contempt for how poorly it was planned; many of those people said (in private conversation, of course) that had they been doing it, they would've done it much better and would've won.
+- According to a rather shocked French ambassador, the most widespread reaction among the more politically powerful of England's aristocracy in the wake of Earl Essex's failed rebellion against Queen Elizabeth I was not so much outrage as contempt for how poorly it was planned.
+Many of those people said (in private conversation, of course) that had they been doing it, they would've done it much better and would've won.

-- There were two failed car bomb attacks the previous day in London, organised by the same group of incompetents.
-One was parked illegally and was promptly ticketed and towed away before being routinely inspected (whereupon the bomb was discovered).
+- There were two failed car bomb attacks in London, organized by this group.
+One was parked illegally, and was promptly ticketed and towed away before being routinely inspected (whereupon the bomb was discovered).
 The other was abandoned suspiciously in front of witnesses.
-When smoke began to come out, the police were called and the bomb was discovered.
+When smoke began to come out of the car, the police were called and the bomb was discovered.
 More info on the other wiki.
 Hilariously summarized by Adam Hills.

 - Likewise, Cicero told his executioners "There is nothing proper about what you are doing, soldier, but at least try to do it properly".
 Possibly more badass than Childers because he said that line while holding his neck out for a gladiator to cut off, but if the result of a botched job is having said executioner hack at your neck over and over — with you feeling every stroke — this may have just been a wise precaution.

 - When the documentary "Major Fraud", about how Major Charles Ingram and his wife cheated their way to a million on the British edition of Who Wants to Be a Millionaire?, was uploaded to YouTube, several of the comments were about how obvious their cheating was, and gave examples of less-detectable ways to do it.
 Made worse by the fact that Ingram had originally planned to stop at £500,000 but then kept going, making it more obvious.